-Positive and negative controls are run for the diagnostic assays daily.
+Positive and negative controls are run for the PCR assays daily.
 This guarantees the assays are made correctly and no contaminants are present.

 Various areas within the lab are swabbed on a biweekly basis and tested for any pathogens that have tested positive within the previous two week interval.
 This ensures work areas are free from contamination.

 - Payment can be made via a credit card, personal or business check, or wire transfer (international clients).
 Please do not send cash.
 Your clinic will receive an invoice after testing.